-If your child is an elementary, middle, high school, or college student with celiac disease and is passionate about raising awareness in his/her community, the Celiac Disease Foundation Student Ambassador Program is a great way to get involved.
-Through the Student Ambassador Program, children, teens, and young adults become role models for others with celiac disease while raising awareness in the community and educating their peers.
+If your child is an elementary, middle, or high school student with celiac disease and is passionate about raising awareness in his/her community, the Celiac Disease Foundation Student Ambassador Program is a great way to get involved.
+Through the Student Ambassador Program, children and teens become role models for others with celiac disease while raising awareness in the community and educating their peers.
 This program is geared toward students who are interested in working with their local schools to present the importance of celiac disease awareness and tolerance in the community.